Free initial advice

 There are many relevant parties who owe you a duty of care.
 This includes:

-If you can prove that your broken bone was caused by a relevant third party breaching their duty of care, you may be able to make a personal injury claim.
+If you can show that your broken bone was the result of a third party breaching their duty of care towards you, you could be able to make a personal injury claim.

 If you would like to check your eligibility to make a broken bone injury compensation claim, please contact an advisor.